The state of Pennsylvania is home to a diverse collection of spider species.

 9. Furrow Spider

-In the state of Pennsylvania, you can find furrow spiders in grassy or shrubby areas that are damp and located close to sources of water.
+In Pennsylvania, you can find furrow spiders in grassy or shrubby areas that are damp and located close to water sources.

 These arachnids aren’t bothered by being near human buildings, such as porches or the nooks and crannies of houses.